petervancleave/about/README.md

 <div align="center">
-  I'm a cybersecurity student currently enrolled at MSU Denver.
-I like completing wargames, coding, and learning as much as I can about anything cyber related.
+  <p style="color: #ADEBB3;">I'm a cybersecurity student currently enrolled at MSU Denver.
+I like completing wargames, coding, and learning as much as I can about anything cyber related.</p>

 </div>